-Kenyans once again vote for President -- this time with an opposition boycott
+Kenyans redo election after political twists and turns

-Nairobi (CNN)Kenyans began voting for a new president Thursday for the second time in three months, despite the main opposition candidate's call for a boycott of the latest race.
+Nairobi (CNN)Kenyans voted for a new president Thursday for the second time in three months, despite the main opposition candidate's call for a boycott of the latest race.

+Security was tight as voters cast ballots following weeks of clashes between police and opposition supporters.
+In the capital city of Nairobi, where some polling stations appeared less crowded, soldiers carrying long guns and tear gas canisters hovered nearby.

 Last month, the Supreme Court took the unprecedented step of annulling incumbent President Uhuru Kenyatta's August 8 victory -- in which he received 54% of the vote -- after opposition leader Raila Odinga claimed the results were electronically tampered with.
 The court ordered the rerun Thursday.